yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/css-intro/index.md

     <div class="spicy-toggle">
       <ul>
       <li>Do some google research on how to use hexadecimal codes instead of color names.
 For example, the hexadecimal code for white is <code class="mild-code">#ffffff</code>.
 See if you can implement these in your code!</li>
-      <li>To add in some really fun fonts, check out <a href="https://codepen.io/team/sparkbox/full/OMdwoJ">this how-to guide</a>, then add some fun fonts to your project!</li>
+      <li>To add in some really fun fonts, check out <a target="blank" href="https://codepen.io/team/sparkbox/full/OMdwoJ">this how-to guide</a>, then add some fun fonts to your project!</li>
       </ul>
     </div>
   </div>